OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3/AwsS3.md

 AWS provides options for controlling the output, which can be confusing.
 Refer to the table in the command editor for instructions on how to list file objects and virtual folders.

-Listing the contents of a folder only (not all subfolders) will list subfolder names without their contents.
+*   Listing the contents of a folder only (not all subfolders) will list subfolder names without their contents.
-Listing all folders will only list file objects and file objects that happen to have a name ending in `/`, which are typically empty folder objects created by the AWS Console or have been accidentally created.
+*   Listing all folders will only list file objects and file objects that happen to have a name ending in `/`, which are typically empty folder objects created by the AWS Console or have been accidentally created.
+*   Listing versions will cause the version ID to be included in the output table.
+*   Outputting the object tags is optional and if used will be slower because separate requests are required to retrieve object tags.

 See the examples.